marco-orru/haskell-practice/README.md

 ## Exercise 6
 Define a function that, when applied to a list `xs`, returns the sub-list containing only the elements of `xs` at even positions, in the same order as they appear in `xs`, assuming that the first element of the list is at position `0`.
 It is forbidden to use functions from the standard library except for `mod` and those with a symbolic name, such as `+`, `.`, etc.

+## Exercise 7
+Define a function `inversions` that, when applied to a list `xs`, calculates the number of inversions in `xs`, which is the number of elements in `xs` immediately followed by a smaller element.
+It is forbidden to use functions from the standard library except for `mod` and those with a symbolic name, such as `+`, `.`, etc. Ensure that inversions has the most general type possible.